Morgan-Sell/no-vacancy/README.md

-# NoVacancy - WebServer Feature Branch
+# NoVacancy Feature Branch History
 A ML application that predicts whether someone will cancel their hotel reservation.

 ## Overview